The cart is empty

 Basic Quick Tomato Sauce

 2. Add the tomatoes and stir-fry.
 There will be a lot of spitting and hissing as the wet tomatoes hit the hot oil.
 Turn the heat to medium-low and cook the tomatoes down until they are reduced by about half and have taken on a more orangey hue.
-Adjust the seasoning by adding salt or half a stock cube.
+Adjust the seasoning by adding salt to taste.
 If the sauce looks like it’s drying out too much, add a little water.
-Freeze if not using immediately.
+At this point freeze if not using immediately.

-4. Add the Parmesan, taste for seasonin then serve.
+3. Add the Parmesan, taste for seasoning then serve.